 - On the day of the mediation, the mediator will typically begin with a group discussion with all parties and attorneys, followed by individual meetings among the mediator and individual parties and their attorneys.
 The mediator will listen to each side of the case and help the parties identify the issues that are most important to them.
 The mediator will work to develop options to resolve the dispute in ways that are mutually beneficial.

-the attorneys will prepare a written summary of the settlement that all parties sign before the mediation session ends.
+the attorneys will prepare a written summary of the settlement that you and the other parties sign before the mediation session ends.
 In most cases, the attorneys will follow up by preparing a more detailed settlement agreement, which is often submitted to the court to end the litigation.If the mediation ends without a settlement…

 If you need a mediator, you've come to the right place.
 Attorney and former judge Paul Knierim facilitates mediations for our firm.
 His experience includes more than two decades of service in the judiciary.
 After 10 years as judge of the Simsbury Probate Court, the Chief Justice appointed Paul to lead the state’s Probate Courts as Probate Court Administrator, a role he served from 2008 to 2019.
 Before becoming a judge, Paul practiced law in the trusts and estates field.

 Paul is uniquely skilled in bringing a sense of calm to tense situations and facilitating creative solutions.
-A problem-solver with deep knowledge of probate law and keen insight into family dynamics, Paul provides objective and practical guidance to help families resolve their conflicts quickly, cost effectively and with as little drama as possible.
+A problem-solver with deep knowledge of probate law and keen insight into family dynamics, Paul can provide objective and practical guidance to help your family resolve conflicts quickly, cost effectively and with as little drama as possible.
+Read more about Paul...